Find out about an 'Olfactory Triangle', 'Olfactive Classification' and 'How To Describe A Fragrance'.

 Only sophisticated couture perfumes, consisting of 50-200 different fragrance ingredients on average, have top, heart and base notes.

-There are literally thousands of fragrance ingredients and luxurious, sophisticated couture perfumes consist of 50-200 different scented rawmaterials.
+There are literally thousands of fragrance ingredients and probably a similar amount of finished perfumes.
+A luxurious, sophisticated couture perfumes typically consists of 50-200 different scented rawmaterials.

-One way to bring structure to these and to create a 'language' which allows us to speak about both the fragrant rawmaterials and the blended perfumes, olfactive classifications were introduced.
+Olfactive Classifications were introduced as a way to bring structure to these and to create a 'language' which allows us to speak about both the fragrant rawmaterials and the blended perfumes.